Considering applying to the University of Washington to study English?

 No. In fact, the Department of English accepts applications only from matriculated University of Washington students.
-If you're a newly-admitted student, you'll want to meet with an English adviser during your new student orientation to enroll in prerequisite course (ENGL 202) for your first quarter at the UW.
-If you believe you completed equivalent courses during the course of your first bachelor's degree, please feel free to contact an English Adviser at 206/ 543-2634 or firstname.lastname@example.org to find out if you can be exempted from these prerequisites.
+If you're a newly-admitted student, you'll want to meet with a Humanities Academic Services adviser during your new student orientation to enroll in the prerequisite course (ENGL 202) for your first quarter at the UW.
+If you believe you completed equivalent courses during the course of your first bachelor's degree, please feel free to contact a Humanities Academic Services adviser at firstname.lastname@example.org to find out if you can be exempted from these prerequisites.
 In general, however, there are very few equivalents to our prerequisite courses, so all new students should plan to take ENGL 202 during their first quarter at the UW.

 My post baccalaureate admission application says that I need a recommendation from the UW academic department that houses the major I'm interested in.

 This statement is somewhat misleading.
 You actually do not need a recommendation from the English Department in order to apply for post baccalaureate admission.
 (In fact, it will be difficult for us to recommend you for admission if we don't know your academic history.)
-You should always feel free, however, to see an English Undergraduate Adviser to talk about your eligibility for the major.
-You can reach us at 206/ 543-2634, or by e-mail at email@example.com.
+You should always feel free, however, to contact a Humanities Academic Services adviser to talk about your eligibility for the major.
+You can reach us by e-mail at email@example.com.

 On your post baccalaureate admission application, you should list English as your intended major.
 The UW Admissions Office will then send a referral form to our department, asking us if you're eligible for admission to the English major.
 We will give one of three answers:

 - You're eligible, based on the prerequisite requirements for the major.